TylerWoodman/COMP2001-Assessment-2/README.md

 # **COMP2001 — Assessment 2**

 This is a repository for my **COMP2001 Assessment**.
 It contains all the files for the microservice I implemented for the trail service.
+My microservice implements CRUD functionality for trails and authentication for users using JWT tokens.

 ---